 This is your opportunity to deepen the relationship with your true fans, the segment of your audience most invested in your work.
 Access invites people to engage with either more of what you create or a different aspect of what you create.

 Content that serves this stage is always protected, meaning this portion of your creative work will remain closed to the public except for those willing to enter an email address.
-Access can mean subscribing for a free members newsletter, community or getting access to content which requires an email.
+Access can mean subscribing for a free members newsletter, community or getting access to content that requires an email.

 Stage 4: Purchase